feiphoon/ner-pipeline/src/F_synthesise_annotated_abstracts/README.md

 entities (by type) in the abstracts.
 This is so that we don't run into a problem of trying to do entity replacement in an abstract which may have 5 common entities to replace, and a name mapping which has only 4 common entities to swap out.

-This also to ensure as many Non-Scientific Names as possible are presented in the training data.
+This also to ensure as many Non-Scientific Names as possible are placed in the training data.